 Capital Works are building and engineering works that create an asset, including the construction and installation of facilities and fixtures that are a part of that asset.

 Preliminary expenses such as architect fees, engineering fees, surveying fees, foundation excavation expenses and costs of building permits also form part of the construction expenditure.

 Owners of capital works (a building) that is income-producing within a financial year are entitled to claim deductions under Division 43 for the time that the building was used to produce an income (rented or awaiting tenants).

 Owners include individual investors, self-managed superannuation funds (SMSF), property funds, trusts, companies.

 Typically you can claim a capital works deduction for the cost of construction for 40 years from the date the construction was completed.
-To ensure eligibility you must have all of the following:
+Typically, to claim deductions for capital works you will need some or all of the following:

 If it is not possible to determine the actual construction costs, you can obtain an estimate from a quantity surveyor or other independent qualified person.
 The ATO does not consider accountants, real estate agents or valuers as appropriately qualified to estimate construction costs.

 A quantity surveyor will produce a complete schedule of all eligible capital works and forecast the deductions claimable each year from construction.
 This schedule can be used to complete your tax return yourself, or provided to your accountant for them to incorporate into your tax return.

 Deductions for construction costs and structural improvements must be based on the actual costs incurred (not a valuation).
 If it is not possible to determine the exact costs, the ATO states that you must obtain an estimate by a Quantity Surveyor or other independent qualified consultant.

 Different annual deductions rates apply (2.5% or 4%) depending on when construction commenced, the type of capital works and the nature of their use.